nataliapc/msx_ocminfo/README.md

 Press _'P'_ to get access to the Profiles panel, where you can create user profiles with different settings.

-You can also using **OCMINFO** like command line program with parameters:
+You can also use **OCMINFO** like command line program with parameters:

 	Usage: OCMINFO [/n|/L] [/Q] [/?]